 We are particularly dependent on retaining members of Accenture Leadership with critical capabilities.
 If we are unable to do so, our ability to innovate, generate new business opportunities and effectively lead large and complex transformations and client relationships could be jeopardized.
 We depend on identifying, developing and retaining top talent to innovate and lead our businesses.
-This includes developing talent and leadership capabilities in emerging markets, where the depth of skilled employees may be limited, and competition for these resources is intense.
+This includes developing talent and leadership capabilities in markets where the depth of skilled employees may be limited.
 Our ability to expand in our key markets depends, in large part, on our ability to attract, develop, retain and integrate both leaders for the local business and people with critical capabilities.